supershivam13/Shortest_Route_Visualizer_for_Electric_Vehicles/README.md

   - pip install streamlit
   - pip install scikit-learn
   - streamlit run main.py
-- Wait for few seconds, it will start running on your localhost
+- Wait for few seconds, it will start running on your local machine.

 ## Snapshots of App 📸